YosukeMatsuno/good-stuff/Translate Subtitle/README.md

 Sometime struggling to understand MOOC contents even though with English subtitle.
 I always watch with English subtitle --> switch to my native language --> back to English subtitle again.
-It's bit cheat way but I think great method to understand each word relationship and boost my learning curve!
+It's bit cheat way but I think great method to understand each word relationship and boost learning curve!
 Good for second language learner like me.

 ### Usage